-- Pass the Assessment Technologies Institute (ATI) comprehensive exams with a Level 2 competency for nursing core classes successfully completed during first semester.
-The student is responsible for testing fees and is limited to one (1) attempt on the ATI comprehensive exams. - Pass nursing courses' final exam for which there is not an ATI comprehensive exam.
+- Pass the Assessment Technologies Institute (ATI) comprehensive exams, where applicable, with a Level 2 competency, or higher, for nursing core classes successfully completed during first semester.
+The student is responsible for testing fees and is limited to one (1) attempt on the ATI comprehensive exams. - Pass first semester nursing courses' final exam for which there is not an ATI comprehensive exam.
 Applies to first semester nursing core classes only.
-If applicable, student must also pass both the Pharmacology calculation and conversion tests with a 95% or higher.
-The student is responsible for testing fees. - Demonstrate proficient nursing skills in a lab setting.
+The student is responsible for testing fees and is limited to one (1) attempt on the final exam. - Demonstrate proficient nursing skills in a lab setting.
 The student is responsible for a \$25.00 per hour lab usage fee.